AkshatP-Dev/HMS-Security-Lab/README.md

 > All testing runs against `localhost` Docker containers only.
 > No external systems are targeted.

+> **Status:** suite run and verified — `40 passed, 13 xfailed, 0 failed`
+> (29 Aug 2026).
+Every weakness was also exploited by hand against the
+> vulnerable build and re-tested against the hardened one.
+Full output,
+> evidence and reproduction steps: [RESULTS.md](RESULTS.md).

 A Hospital Management System built in **two states** — intentionally vulnerable and hardened — to demonstrate the complete secure-development lifecycle:

 ```